 Contact a Bridgeport Bus Accident Attorney

 Do not let an unexpected bus accident leave you feeling helpless.
-If you suffered injuries in a bus accident, you may have the option of filing a lawsuit.
+If you have been injured by a bus, you may have the option of filing a lawsuit.
 However, waiting too long to inquire about a legal claim could impact or eliminate your chance to receive compensation.
 If you suffered an injury or loss in a bus accident, then call Attorney George W. Ganim, Jr., a Bridgeport bus accident lawyer, about it today.